Datavault-UK/automate-dv-docs/docs/macros.md

     a.CUSTOMERKEY, a.DOB, a.NAME, a.PHONE a.CUSTOMERKEY
     ```

 !!!
+Note
-Note Single columns must be provided as a 1-item list, as in the second example above.
+    Single columns must be provided as a 1-item list.

 ___